l-eg116/CANary-firmware/README.md

 # CANary firmware

 CANary firmware is the firmware for the CANary project.
-This project has the goal of making an independant CAN bus listener and emiter.
+This project has the goal of making an independent CAN bus listener and emitter.

 This firmware was made for a STM32F103CB and bundles a graphical interface, a CAN bus controller and a SD card explorer.
-A CAN transciever must be used along the STM32 to properly interface with the CAN bus.
+A CAN transceiver must be used along the STM32 to properly interface with the CAN bus.

 ## Compiling and flashing